 [3] Typical number of extra masks needed over standard CMOS logic process in equivalent technology.
-This is typically zero; however for some high-performance or highly reliable (noise immune) SRAMs special process options are sometimes applied like additional high- V{th} pMOS cell transistors and using higher V{dd} for better noise margin or zero- V{th} access transistors for fast read-out.
+This is typically zero; however for some highperformance or highly reliable (noise immune) SRAMs special process options are sometimes applied like additional high- V{th} PMOS cell transistors and using higher V{dd} for better noise margin or zero- V{th} access transistors for fast read-out.

-[4] Nominal operating voltage refers to the HP and LSTP devices in the logic device requirements table in the PIDS chapter.
+[4] Nominal operating voltage refers to the HP and LSTP devices in the logic device requirements table in the PIDS Chapter.

 [5] Static power dissipation per cell in standby mode.
-This is measured at $I{standby} \times V{dd}$ (off-current and V{dd} are taken from the HP and LSTP devices in the logic device requirements table in the PIDS Chapter.
+This is measured as I_standby $\times V{dd}$ (off-current and V{dd} are taken for HP and LSTP devices in the logic device requirements table in the PIDS Chapter).

 [6] This parameter is a strong function of array architecture.
 However, a parameter for technology can be determined per cell level.
 Assume full V{dd} swing on the Wordline (WL) and 0.8 V{dd} swing on the Bitline (BL).
 Determine the WL capacitance per cell (CWL) and BL capacitance per cell (CBL).
-Then: dynamic power consumption per MHz per cell = $V{dd} \times CWL$ (per cell) $\times (V{dd}) + V{dd} \times CBL$ (per cell) $\times (V{dd}) \times 10^6$.
+Then: dynamic power consumption per MHz per cell = $V{dd} \times CWL$ (per cell) × (V{dd}) + $V{dd} \times CBL$ (per cell) × (V{dd}) × 106.

 [7] Read cycle time is the typical time it takes to complete a READ operation from an address.
+(This number refers to a random access and not to a sequential one.)
 Write cycle time is the typical time it takes to complete a WRITE operation to an address.
 Both cycle times depend on memory size and architecture.

 [8] A FIT is a failure in 1 billion hours.
 This data is presented as FIT per megabit.

-[9] Size of the standard 1T FLOTOX cell/size of the standard 2T select gate (SG) cell/size of the standard NAND cell.
+[9] Size of the standard 1T FLOTOX cell.
 Cell size is somewhat enhanced compared to stand-alone NVM due to integration issues.

-[10] Array efficiency of the standard stacked gate NOR architecture/standard split gate NOR architecture/standard NAND architecture.
-Data refer to the NVM device requirements table in the PIDS chapter.
+[10] Array efficiency of the standard stacked gate NOR architecture, standard split gate NOR architecture, and standard NAND architecture.
+Data refer to the NVM device requirements table in the PIDS Chapter.

 [11] Maximum voltage required for operation, typically used in WRITE operation.
-Data refer to the NVM device requirements table in the PIDS chapter.
+Data refer to the NVM device requirements table in the PIDS Chapter.